lpiccinelli-eth/UniDepth/README.md

 # Install Pillow-SIMD (Optional)
 pip uninstall pillow
 CC="cc -mavx2" pip install -U --force-reinstall pillow-simd

+# Install KNN (for evaluation only)
+cd unidepth/ops/knn with && bash compile.sh
 ```

 If you use conda, you should change the following: